marcopaganini/termschool-vim-theme/README.md

 This will force vim to use 256 colors.

-Note that this has been optimized for 256 colors (I just can't match the productivity of screen + vim on gvim) but should work fine for GUI environments.
+Note that the theme has been tuned for 256-color terminals (I just can't match the productivity of screen + vim on gvim) but should also work fine for GUI environments.

 Feel free to send comments with ideas, suggestions and push requests.